ChubieMirembe/RTG/Lab_Book.md

 the steps, I realized that I something had gone wrong because I was not seeing any cubes rendered on the screen. and the window would open and close immediately.
 I had to roll back to my previous working version and begin the exercise again from scratch.
 I was able to successfully implement push constants and render the two cubes side by side.
+This exercise shares a similaraity to exercise 8 because they both use an offset to calculate the new position, but it differs, because this is done with a new draw call.